 Dr. Frederick has received various awards honoring his scholarship, service and community impact.
 He was chosen as the first-ever recipient of the Educator Award by the Lowell F. Hawthorne Foundation, Inc. He was honored with the Distinguished Alumnus Award from the University of Texas MD Anderson Cancer Center for his contributions to the medical field.
 He was presented with the Diaspora Public Diplomacy Leadership Award by the Embassy of the Republic of Trinidad and Tobago for his contributions to strengthening Trinidad and Tobago-United States bilateral relations through excellence in global educational leadership.
 In 2015, Dr. Frederick was also recognized by the then president of the Republic of Trinidad and Tobago for his appointment as president of Howard University.

 Dr. Frederick also serves on numerous boards and committees.
-He was appointed to the Board of Directors of the U.S. Chamber of Commerce and Humana Inc. Dr. Frederick is a member of surgical and medical associations, including the American Surgical Association and the American College of Surgeons.
+He was appointed to the board of directors of the U.S. Chamber of Commerce and the American Cancer Society as well as Humana Inc and Insulet Corporation.
+Dr. Frederick is a member of surgical and medical associations, including the American Surgical Association and the American College of Surgeons.
 In January 2017, the Federal Reserve System Board of Governors elected Dr. Frederick to the Federal Reserve Bank of Richmond.

 Dr. Frederick has also been featured as one of “America’s Best Physicians” by Black Enterprise magazine.
 He was named one of EBONY magazine’s “Power 100,” and recognized as a “Super Doctor” in The Washington Post Magazine.
 In 2017, he was named “Washingtonian of the Year” by Washingtonian magazine and was inducted into the St. Mary’s College, Port of Spain, Trinidad Hall of Fame.
 In 2020, he was named Nonprofit Leader of the Year by Washington Business Journal.
 And in 2021, he was honored as a “Great Immigrant, Great American” by the Carnegie Corporation of New York.